Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/options.rst

 With a material linked or created, one or several material slots can be created and further options become available:

 Plus sign
-   Add a new material slot or copy the one selected Minus sign
+   Add a new material slot or copy the one selected.
+Minus sign
-   Remove selected material slot
+   Remove selected material slot.
 Down arrow
-   Copy and paste the selected material slot
+   Copy and paste the selected material slot.

 Multiple materials